 Dragi Kimovski, Klagenfurt University, Austria

-Lubomir Bulej, Charles University
+Lubomir Bulej, Charles University, CZ

-Tommaso Cucinotta , Scuola Universitaria Superiore Pisa
+Tommaso Cucinotta, Scuola Universitaria Superiore Sant’Anna, IT

-Wilhelm Hasselbring, University of Kiel
+Wilhelm Hasselbring, Kiel University, DE

-Zahra Najafabadi, University of Innsbruck
+Zahra Najafabadi, University of Innsbruck, AT